survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-If you drag a `Note` around now, you should see prints like `source <id> target <id>` at console.
+If you drag a `Note` around now, you should see logs like `source <id> target <id>` at console.
 We are getting close.
 We still need to figure out what to do with these ids, though.

 ## Adding Action and Store Method for Moving